luckydye/key/README.md

 # key

 ```
-Command Line Interface to a local or remote keepass database
+Cli to a local or remote keepass database

 Usage: key [OPTIONS] [COMMAND]